- Theory of translation studies

 Applicants who are not native speakers of Chinese are expected to meet the following Chinese language requirements:

-- A minimum of level five in HSK (Hànyǔ Shuǐpíng Kǎoshì) and TOCFL (Test of Chinese as a Foreign Language).
+- a minimum of level 5 in HSK (Hànyǔ Shuǐpíng Kǎoshì) and TOCFL (Test of Chinese as a Foreign Language).

-Individual cases will be considered on their own merits.
-Applicants may be required to attend interviews or tests to further demonstrate their English or Chinese proficiency.
+Applicants may be required to attend interviews or tests to further demonstrate their Chinese proficiency.

 How to apply

 Applications should be submitted via our online application system: